einbahnstrasse/synth-tech-media/README.md

 # synth-tech-media
-### for students inerolled in _Sound Synthesis Techniques and Creative Coding_ with Dr. Goldford
+### for students enrolled in _Sound Synthesis Techniques and Creative Coding_ with Dr. Goldford

 #### What?
 A folder of test signals for use while prototyping your own